aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.pivot/pivottable/fieldlistsortascending/_index.md

 ---
 title: FieldListSortAscending
 second_title: Aspose.Cells for .NET API Reference
-description: Specifies a boolean value that indicates whether fields in the PivotTable are sorted in non-default order in the field list.
+description: Specifies a boolean value that indicates whether fields in the PivotTable are sorted in nondefault order in the field list.
 type: docs
-weight: 240
 url: /net/aspose.cells.pivot/pivottable/fieldlistsortascending/
 ---
 ## PivotTable.FieldListSortAscending property